SovereigntyProtocol/Sovereign-T-Protocol-sdk/README.md

 - **Cosmos SDK**: Utilizes the Cosmos SDK for its modular and upgradable architecture, facilitating the creation of application-specific blockchains.
 - **Decentralized Verifier Network (DEVNET)**: A network of verifiers operates similarly to Chainlink's oracle nodes, providing reliable verification services for identity attributes.
+- **DaVinci Box**: An innovative, decentralized storage solution, DaVinci Box securely encrypts and stores identity attributes, ensuring that sensitive information remains   confidential.
+Utilizing advanced cryptographic techniques, it guarantees that data is accessible exclusively to the prover engine.
+This allows for seamless querying by DEVNET upon requests for attribute verification from verifiers or platforms.
+DaVinci Box empowers users to share their identity confidently, knowing their data is protected and only disclosed during authorized verification processes.
 - **Prover Engine**: Fetches data from oracle nodes and sends verification data to requesting parties, ensuring accurate and timely identity verification.
 - **STP Token**: The native token of the Sovereign-T Protocol, used to incentivize oracle network uptime and participation in the ecosystem.
 - **Governance and Staking**: Employs a decentralized governance model, allowing token holders to vote on proposals and stake tokens as a security measure and for network participation.